BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

     For example, transformers/LLMs are effective in broader and broader problem domains.
     Andrej Karpathy has a good thread about this: [https://tinyurl.com/26vc6b36](https://tinyurl.com/26vc6b36).<br/><br/>
     Google is using transformers in its robotics: [https://blog.google/technology/ai/google-deepmind-rt2-robotics-vla-model/](https://blog.google/technology/ai/google-deepmind-rt2-robotics-vla-model/).
-    Brains use a single architecture for all these different problem domains, why wouldn't AI?
+    Brains use a single architecture for all these different problem domains; why wouldn't AI?
     There's even evidence (Nature paper!) of brains doing something roughly similar to next-token prediction: [https://www.nature.com/articles/s41562-022-01516-2](https://www.nature.com/articles/s41562-022-01516-2).<br/><br/>

 8.   **I think the technological singularity will be a species-level cross-profession transition, with a fairly concise timeline.**